 DOMESTIC ABUSE SUPPORT

-The Counseling Program at Alpert JFS utilizes professionals to enable people experiencing emotional problems, relationship or family issues, or temporary stresses to stabilize or resolve these issues.
+Our counselors in the Domestic Abuse Support program help to enable people experiencing emotional problems, relationship or family issues, or temporary stresses to stabilize or resolve these issues.
 Our experienced counselors and staff psychiatrist are here for you and your family.

 DOES YOUR PARTNER…

 - Make it difficult for you to connect with friends and family?

 - Control financial resources or limit your access to financial information?

 - Physically or verbally intimidate you?

 - Push, shove, hit, or restrain you?

 - Prevent you from safely leaving the room or house?